ZekiAhmed/ZekiAhmed/README.md

 ## 👋 About Me

 Hi, I’m a **self-taught software developer** based in **Ethiopia 🇪🇹**.
-I mostly work as a **Full-Stack Developer**, building modern, scalable web applications.
+I mostly work as a **Full-Stack Developer**, building modern web applications.
 This GitHub profile is where I share my **personal projects**, **experiments**, and the things I’m **currently working on**.

 ---